 Shares in diversified investment vehicles consisting of any of the above investment types, plus equity shares and property.
 These funds have the advantage of providing wide diversification of investment risks, coupled with the services of a professional fund manager in return for a fee.
-Money Market Funds that offer same-day liquidity and aim for a constant net asset value will be used as an alternative to instant access bank accounts, while pooled funds whose value changes with market prices and/or have a notice period will be used for longer investment periods.
+Money Market Funds that offer same-day liquidity and aim for a consistent net asset value will be used as an alternative to instant access bank accounts, while pooled funds whose value changes with market prices and/or have a notice period will be used for longer investment periods.

 Bond, equity and property funds offer enhanced returns over the longer term, but are more volatile in the short term.
-These allow the

-Council to diversify into asset classes other than cash without the need to own and manage the underlying investments.
-Because these funds have no defined maturity date, but are available for withdrawal after a notice period, their performance and continued suitability in meeting the Council's investment objectives will be monitored regularly.
+These allow the Council to diversify into asset classes other than cash without the need to own and manage the underlying investments.
+Depending on the type of pooled fund invested in, it may have to be classified as capital expenditure.
+Because pooled funds have no defined maturity date, but are available for withdrawal after a notice period, their performance and continued suitability in meeting the Council's investment objectives will be monitored regularly.